Panasonic GH5s vs Fujifilm X-H1

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the GH5s and the X-H1 are recent models that feature in their makers' current product line-up.
+Both the GH5s and the X-H1 are recent models that are part of the current product line-up.
 Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Panasonic and Fujifilm.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Fujifilm websites.

 Review summary: Panasonic GH5s vs Fujifilm X-H1